 Our Goal at Gold Rush Expeditions

-Our goal is to preserve mining history.
-We survey, document and then claim and sell the best mines.
+Our mission is twofold: find and sell the best mining claims throughout the West at affordable prices and fight to preserve mining history and the culture of mining in the West.
 We prefer to sell mining claims to those who will actively work the claim and keep the mine open.
-If you've always dreamed of owning a gold mine, but didn't know where or how to start.
-We would like to help you out.
-Click on the links to learn how to mine the gold, or click on this link to visit our store and see our most recent gold and silver mining claims.
+If you've always dreamed of owning a gold mine, but didn't know where or how to start, please visit our learning center.
+We also invite you to visit our store and see our most recent mining claims.
 We wish you the best of luck in your endeavors.